mountaineerbr/shellChatGPT/man/README.md

 ### COLOUR THEMES

-Defaults colour scheme may be customised.
+The colour scheme may be customised.
 A few themes are available in the template configuration file.

 A small colour library is available for the user conf file to personalise the theme colours.